All the terms you need to know when buying your first home.

-Credit rating is an assessment of your credit-worthiness.
-The credit rating is used to determine the risk you present to a lender, based on your borrowing and repayment history.
+Your credit score is an assessment of your credit-worthiness.
+The credit score is used to determine the risk you present to a lender.
+It is based on the information held on your credit bureau file, such as your borrowing and repayment history.

 The deposit is a portion of the price of a property that you need to pay upfront when exchanging the purchase contracts.
 Ideally you should have at least 20% of the property price saved up for a deposit when applying for a home loan, otherwise you might have to pay Lender’s Mortgage Insurance (refer definition for LMI) on top of your loan.